Gerwyn-George/SNORT-database-Application/README.md

 # Snort-database-application
-Final Year project (Information and Communications Technology Degree): SNORT database Application.
+Final Year project (Information and Communications Technology Degree): Snort database application.

 Python database application created as a submission for my final project for the Information and Communications Technology degree @ Staffordshire University.
 There was a requirement for an application to replace a solution currently in use, which was hindering the critical process of creating and deploying custom SNORT rulesets.